MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/azure-front-door.md

 #### Requirement: All static files are cached and served from the edge servers

-The portal in this scenario can contain<!--note from editor: Or this could be "has static files... .woff, and .ico".--> static files with file name extensions of .css, .png, .jpg, .js, .svg, .woff, or .ico.
+The portal in this scenario can contain static files with file name extensions of .css, .png, .jpg, .js, .svg, .woff, or .ico.
 Hence, we need a rule to evaluate the file name extension of the request and check for specific file types.

 > [!NOTE]
 > There are other ways to write this rule, such as by using the request URL or file name.
 For more information about the Azure Front Door rules matching conditions, go to [Azure Front Door Rules Engine match conditions](/azure/frontdoor/front-door-rules-engine-match-conditions).